“Beam Me Up, Scotty”

 There was no sign of the old red hand press metal baling machine that I used to have to use to squeeze down all the old newspapers to be tied into bundles with baling twine for recycling after I swept and vacuumed the floors.
 Being there in the office gave me a flashback to how intimidated I felt at the end of each week, when I would walk into Mr. Doolittle’s office and stand quietly by his desk while he wrote out my week’s paycheck from a big ledger he kept.

 After the tour Aaron & I sat and talked for over an hour.
 Well, I talked, mostly.
-We explored my journey as a cancer survivor & writer, as well as my recent motivations & experiences doing live readings at The Adirondack Center for Writing’s open mics and my near-term plans going forward.
+We explored my journey as a cancer survivor & writer, as well as my motivations & experiences doing live readings at The Adirondack Center for Writing’s open mics and my writer’s hopes dreams and plans going forward.

 My return to the Enterprise brought back so many great memories.
 I truly enjoyed it (Thank you Aaron!)
-I think the interview went well.
-I’m not sure what it will engender, hopefully a nice article in an upcoming edition of the Enterprise.
+I felt the interview went well.
+I’m not quite sure what young Mr. Marbone thought, but a nice article followed on not only of the Enterprise, but a Rochester area newspaper as well!

 I only get FIVE MINUTES.